gpchelkin/scdlbot/CONTRIBUTING.md

 Before submitting your code please do the following steps:

-1. Run `pytest` to make sure everything was working before
 2. Add any changes you want
 3. Add tests for the new changes
 4. Edit documentation if you have changed something significant
 5. Update `CHANGELOG.md` with a quick summary of your changes
-6. Run `pytest` again to make sure it is still working
-7. Run `mypy` to ensure that types are correct
 8. Run `flake8` to ensure that style is correct
 9. Run `doc8` to ensure that docs are correct